GabrielVaubaillon/Conway-Game-of-life/README.md

 **Time between generations** :
 The time between generation is the minimum time.
 Because if the computer take 1 seconde to generate the next step, you cant be faster than it.
 If the maths take too long, the next step will start immediatly.
-The defaut value is at the beggining of the program : "intervalle_gen"
+The defaut value is at the beggining of the program : "default_time_gap"